o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 1. To create a chain of linked nodes from the output pin of an existing node, press **Shift** and drag a line from the output pin onto the canvas\.

-## Inserting a Node Between Two Connected Nodes {#script-canvas-working-with-nodes-inserting-a-node-between-two-connected-nodes}
+## Inserting a Node Between Two Connected Nodes

 To insert a node between two connected nodes and connect the new node automatically, you can use the following methods:
 + Insert an existing node between the nodes\.